 the sea and a great restaurant specialising in local food and cocktails.

-El Nido: Gorgeous hotel 1-minute walk from the beach, with private bathrooms and a
+El Nido: Gorgeous hotel very close to the beach, in same sex dorm rooms with private bathrooms and a

 relaxed communal terrace.